 Farming tools – such as a tractor with a trailer as well as a pick-up truck and seeds – were organised by BioTropic in Europe and then shipped to West Africa.
 Regular seminars and training courses on the topics of organic cultivation methods and certification rounded off the project.

 The manager of the overall project is Kuemkwong Siemefo, our Africa expert at BioTropic.
-His team colleague is Messan N‘ditsi, an agricultural engineer and specialist in soil fertility and plant protection.
-They both have very varied work duties involving the planning and coordination of cultivation, harvesting and handling fruit and organising shipping to Europe.
-They also organise packaging materials, required certifications and employee training.
-In addition, they maintain regular contact with chambers of commerce and official bodies in the African countries.
+He has very varied work duties involving the planning and coordination of cultivation, harvesting and handling fruit and organising shipping to Europe.
+He also organises packaging materials, required certifications and employee training.
+In addition, he is maintaining regular contact with chambers of commerce and official bodies in the African countries.